 From 1718 until 1861 (the birth of the modern state Italy) Sardinia together with Piedmont formed the Kingdom of Sardinia.
 The development of the infrastructure went very slow compared to the rest of Italy.
 It only started off with the construction of the main road under Carlo Felice (Charles Felix), the state road that still carries his name and in 1883 when the first railway connected Cagliari with Sassari, the two main cities of the island.
 After World War I, under Mussolini, the swamps and ponds on the west-coast were drained and the most succesful agricultural community on Sardinia was founded, Arborea (called initially Mussolinia).Coalmining was developed and Mussolini founded the town of Carbonia, called after the coalmining industry (in italian carbone).
 After World War II the importance of coalmining declined dramatically with the advent of oil and gas.
 Many attempts to create an industrial basis for the region did not succeed very well because of the high costs of transportation that could not compensate the cheaper labour.
 The areas of Cagliari and Porto Torres (the old roman Turris Libisonis) have benefited most of these industrial developments (raffineries near Sarroch).

-Important persons in the recent history of Sardinia
+Important people in the recent history of Sardinia

 Grazia Deledda: Nobel prize for literature in 1926.